Key Features

 OptunaHub

 OptunaHub is a feature-sharing platform for Optuna.
 Users can freely use registered features, and contributors can register the features they implement.
+The following example uses AutoSampler on OptunaHub, which automatically selects a proper sampler from those implemented in Optuna.

 % pip install optunahub